Paradigm Concepts

 Paradigm Concepts Inc. also produced Spycraft, d20 System, Legend of the Five Rings and True 20 books under license.

 In 2013, Paradigm Concepts published Rotted Capes, written by Henry Lopez and Pedro "Stat Monkey" Barrenechea, and launched it in 2025 on BackerKit as Rotted Capes: Second Bite, a 2nd edition featuring the new Uncanny system.

 Awards

 The company won the 2005 ENnie award for Fans' Choice Best Publisher.

 The company also won the Roleplaying Game of the Year at the 2011 Origins Awards for the Arcanis Role Playing Game.

-Paradigm Concepts is known for an active and very successful Origins Game Fair performance and manages the Gathering, the primary Origins Game Fair organized role playing game event.
+Paradigm Concepts is known for their Origins Game Fair performance and manages the Gathering, the primary Origins Game Fair organized role playing game event.